craig1123/chameleon-game/README.md

 meta stuff

-- favicon
-- design, landing
 - made by ...

 Lobby

-- Show list of active rooms
-  - differenciate between full and non full rooms (later)
 - Host new game
   - setup wizard? show preferences?
+Maybe should be on the game page

 GamePlay